bilenbaris/Social_Robot_Nav/README.md

   - Uses social_navigation_layer for social layer  (http://wiki.ros.org/social_navigation_layers),
   - Uses people for leg detection (http://wiki.ros.org/people). leg_detection uses sensor info to guess where the legs are on the map.

-You can launch the project by calling "roslaunch Social_Robot_Nav master.launch".
+You can launch the project by calling "roslaunch social_robot_nav master.launch".
 You can also find configuration and launch file for gmapping (http://wiki.ros.org/gmapping) in this project.

 Usefull information:
   - In .bashrc you can add this lines to make your work easier: